-• Do not sit on the edge of the seat or lean over the dashboard when the vehicle is in use.
-The airbags inflate with considerable speed and force; you may be severely injured.
-Sit up straight and well back in the seat, and always use the seat belts.
+Do not sit on the edge of the seat or lean over the dashboard when the vehicle is in use.
+The airbags inflate with considerable speed and force; you may be killed or seriously injured.
+Sit up straight and well back in the seat, and always use your seat belt.

 - Do not allow a child to stand up, or to kneel on the front passenger seat.
-The airbag inflates with considerable speed and force; the child may be severely injured. - Do not hold a child on your lap or in your arms.
+The airbag inflates with considerable speed and force; the child may be killed or seriously injured. - Do not hold a child on your lap or in your arms.
 Use a child restraint system in the rear seat.
 For instructions concerning the installation of a child restraint system, see "Child restraint" in this chapter.

-- Do not put objects on or in front of the dashboard or steering wheel pad that houses the airbag system.
-They might restrict inflation or cause personal injury as they are projected rearward. - Do not modify, remove or open any components or wiring, such as the steering wheel, column cover, front passenger airbag cover, front passenger airbag, center airbag sensor assembly or front airbag sensors.
-Doing any of these may cause sudden SRS airbag inflation or disable the system, which could result in personal injury.
+• Do not put objects or your pets on or in front of the dashboard or steering wheel pad that houses the airbag system.
+They might restrict inflation or cause death or serious injury as they are projected rearward by the force of deploying airbags.
+Likewise, the driver and front passenger should not hold things in their arms or on their knees.

+Do not modify or remove any wiring.
+Do not modify, remove, strike or open any components such as the steering wheel column cover, front passenger airbag cover, front passenger airbag, airbag sensor assembly.
+Doing any of these may cause sudden SRS airbag inflation or disable the system, which could result in death or serious injury.

-Failure to follow these instructions can result in severe injuries.
+Failure to follow these instructions can result in death or serious injuries.